XIVRolladeck/XIVRolladeckPlugin/README.md

 ## Installation

-XIVRolladeck is distributed as a custom Dalamud plugin repository.
+XIV Rolladeck is distributed as a custom Dalamud plugin repository.

 1. Open **Dalamud Settings** (`/xlsettings`)
 2. Go to the **Experimental** tab